u2303171-cmd/GhostWire/README.md

 ## Credits

 Thank you GenAI for helping me write this READEM.md and also causing the gizzilion bugs in this projects.
-Thank you very much.
+Thank you very much.(This is funny Noah)